-In other words, for a successful personal injury medical malpractice case in Maryland your lawyer must prove two elements.
-First, an act of medical malpractice (negligence) by a health care provider, usually a doctor, nurse, or hospital.
-Second, the injury must be the direct result of the above act of medical malpractice.
-There can be medical malpractice without injury where the health care provider did something wrong but you were not actually injured as a result.
+In other words, a successful case will require that you prove two things.
+First, an error by a health care provider.
+Second, the injury must be the direct result of the mistake.
+That's it.
+Of course, there can be a medical error made but no injury if you were not actually injured as a result.

-Maryland's Health Care Malpractice Claims Statute requires that a medical malpractice lawyer filing a claim in a Maryland Circuit Court must first file a claim with the Director of the Maryland Health Claims Arbitration Office.
-Within 90 days of filing a medical malpractice claim with the Maryland Health Claims Arbitration Office, your malpractice attorney must file a certificate of merit from a qualified expert who has recent experience in the relevant field attesting to failure to meet the standard of care and that the breach was the proximate cause of your injuries.
-This rule does not apply to informed consent claims.
+Our Health Care Malpractice Claims Statute requires that before filing a Circuit Court claim, you must first file with the Director of the Maryland Health Claims Arbitration Office.
+Within 90 days of filing a claim in arbitration, you must file a certificate of merit from a qualified expert who has recent experience in the relevant field attesting to failure to meet the standard of care and that the breach was the proximate cause of your injuries.

-In almost every medical malpractice case in Maryland, medical experts are required to establish the standard of care in the medical community for treating a patient who presented in a similar fashion as the medical malpractice plaintiff.
-The doctor must also testify in a medical malpractice claim in Maryland that there is a greater than 50% likelihood the plaintiff's injuries would not have occurred if their doctor had not committed medical malpractice.
-Accordingly, before our medical malpractice attorneys file your case, our attorneys consult with medical doctors who are willing to offer their opinions as to whether he or she believes that medical malpractice has occurred.
-Because many Maryland doctors are unwilling to give medical malpractice opinions for attorneys in Maryland cases, as they regularly work with the doctors who are suspected of medical malpractice, our lawyers are often required to go outside of Maryland to find impartial doctors who are willing to work with medical malpractice attorneys in offering their opinions on the care and treatment provided.
-Maryland law requires the applicable standard of care, and any violation thereof, to be proven by expert testimony expressed to a "reasonable degree of probability."
-This wooden phrase is required to make sure that the expert's opinion is more than speculation or conjecture.
-(See J. Murphy, Maryland Evidence Handbook, §1404 (2d ed.
-1993)).
-In other words, a malpractice lawyer in Maryland must produce a medical doctor to offer testimony that it is more likely than not that the injury resulted from medical malpractice.
+In almost every case, experts are required to establish the standard of care for treating a patient who presented in a similar fashion as the plaintiff.
+The doctor must also testify that there is a greater than 50% likelihood the plaintiff's injuries would not have occurred if their doctor had not made a mistake.
+Accordingly, before we file your case, we consult with physicians who are willing to offer their opinions as to whether he or she believes that an error has occurred.
+Because many local doctors are unwilling to give opinions because they regularly work with the doctors who are the defendants, we are often required to go outside of the state to find the experts we need to prosecute the case. .
+Our law requires the applicable standard of care to be proven by expert testimony expressed to a "reasonable degree of probability."
+So the victim's say so is not enough.
+You need expert testimony or the court will dismiss the case as speculation or conjecture that does not give rise to a valid action.
+(See J. Murphy, Maryland Evidence Handbook, §1404.)

 It is unlikely although it happens occasionally.
-Most doctors who commit medical malpractice are not dishonest people or even bad doctors.
+Most doctors who commit negligently hurt or kill a patient are not dishonest people or even bad doctors.
 For whatever reason, they made a mistake.
-This is why almost every Maryland doctor has medical malpractice insurance.
-If doctors do "alter" medical records when they fear a medical malpractice claim, the alteration usually comes in the form of the entry they make on the medical records in the first instance as opposed to altering it after the fact.
+This is why almost every Maryland doctor has insurance.
+If doctors do "alter" medical records when they fear a claim, the alteration usually comes in the form of the entry they make on the medical records in the first instance as opposed to altering it after the fact.
 Moreover, it is often difficult for doctors to change medical records because the information may be in several different records and can be cross-checked.
-So while records alternations are rare, our medical malpractice lawyers are always aware of the possibility.
+So while records alternations are rare, our Maryland medical malpractice attorneys are always aware of the possibility.
 Accordingly, we look for inconsistencies in the medical records that indicate an alteration.

-The statute of limitations in medical malpractice cases in Maryland is five years from the time the malpractice was committed or three years from the date the injury was discovered, whichever is shorter.
-For more details on the Maryland statute of limitations in medical malpractice cases and the relevant Maryland statute, click here.
-If you are hesitant to bring a medical malpractice action against your doctor you are not alone.
-Studies show that in most serious medical malpractice cases, the patient, or the patient's family in wrongful death cases, does not bring malpractice action against the negligent doctor.
+The statute of limitations in Maryland is five years from the time the malpractice was committed or three years from the date the injury was discovered, whichever is shorter.
+If you are hesitant to bring a action against your doctor you are not alone.
+Studies show that in most serious cases, the patient, or the patient's family in wrongful death cases, does not bring a claim.

 Doctors in Maryland are required to supervise physicians' assistants.
 Nurse practitioners are a different story.
-Maryland regulations provide that a nurse practitioner may perform independently the following functions under the terms and conditions set forth in the written agreement.
+Our regulations provide that a nurse practitioner may perform independently the following functions under the terms and conditions set forth in the written agreement.
 (1) Comprehensive physical assessment of patients; (2) Establishing medical diagnosis for common short-term or chronic stable health problems; (3) Ordering, performing and interpreting laboratory tests; (4) Prescribing drugs; (5) Performing therapeutic or corrective measures; (6) Referring patients to appropriate licensed physicians or other health care providers; and (7) Providing emergency care.
 In other words, nurse practitioners function largely as doctors.
 Accordingly, there may not be an independent cause of action against the doctor for negligence (although there may be other viable claims).
-As a matter of trial tactics, nurses are generally easier to sue than doctors because jurors often give doctors the benefit of the doubt in medical malpractice cases in Maryland.

-In the vast majority of cases, a bad outcome does not mean the doctor committed medical malpractice.
+In the vast majority of cases, a bad outcome does not mean the doctor done something wrong.
 Doctors cannot guarantee outcomes.
 The question is whether the outcome would have been different if the doctor exercised the ordinary standard of care.
-To succeed in a medical malpractice case in Maryland, the Plaintiff's attorney must show an injury or damages that resulted from the doctor's deviation from the standard of care applicable to the procedure.
+To succeed,a plaintiff must show an injury or damages that resulted from the deviation from the standard of care applicable to the procedure.

 In Maryland, a patient has a legal right to obtain copies of his/her medical records.
 If the patient wants to review them, or have their lawyer review them, the health care provider can charge an amount specified by Maryland statute for the copies.
-In most cases, our medical malpractice lawyers will get your medical records for you if we agree to investigate your case.
+In our cases, we will get your medical records for you if we agree to investigate your case.